Introduction

 - `The official OpenStack wiki `_;

-- `Q&A about OpenStack `_.
+- `Questions about OpenStack usage `_.